 Instead of password protecting the custom post type categories that you want to hide, you need to mark them as User Role protected.
 To do this, go to the Categories page for whatever custom post type you want to edit.
 Choose the parent category that includes all of your custom post type content, select 'Protected' and select the user roles who should see the custom post type.

 Save your changes.
-This will hide them from everyone except for logged in users whose role allows them to access the private custom post type category.
+This will hide them from everyone except for logged in users whose role allows them to access the WordPress password protect custom post type category.

 b.
 Create new user roles (optional)

 If you are happy with the user roles that come with WordPress itself, then you can skip this section.
 Alternatively, keep reading to learn how to create custom WordPress user roles who can see the private custom post type categories and posts.